Distance: 7.2 miles | Hiking time: 4-5 hours | More trail info.

 It’s a Scramble

 Everything that I had read about the hike described difficult bushwhacking and a scramble up the hill to the summit.
 I wore long pants and gloves to prepare for it.
-Apparently the hike has become more popular since those articles were written, and you can now follow a faint trail up the western face to the summit.
+The hike has become more popular since those articles were written, and you can now follow a faint trail up the western face to the summit.

 We began our ascent through the bushes, maneuvering around trees, brush, and boulders with ease.
 Although the climb was steady, it was manageable, and we rarely needed to use our hands.
 Sometimes, we lost sight of the trail as we walked over boulders, but we always managed to find it again a few yards later, usually because we spotted a cairn.